rufus173/sfs/README.md

 ## todo:

-Add the creation of a root inode to the mkfs.sfs tool finnish the update_inode_header function and make a corresponding read_inode_header function
+Add the creation of a root inode to the mkfs.sfs tool finish the write function and make a corresponding read_inode_header function

 The filesystem is split into 1024 byte pages:

 ## general information

 All information stored in the page headers is stored in big endian (network byte order).
+All functions that take in structs to write to a block header or other such thing will deal with correcting endianness for you, likewise reading a struct from a page header will automatically convert to your machines endianness.

 ## Superblock